 Can happen that during the travels arises unexpected costs.
 Some equipment items break down, different accidents, unwanted fees, or scams.
 Bad surprises can happen whether the backpacker has prepared well or not.
 But it would be less stress and hassle when main doable things are done at home.
 Like proper travel insurance, figure out the average daily budget per day, backpacking gear, get to know some useful backpacking apps.
 Still, unwanted things can happen, but many things can be avoided when homework is well done.

-Read more: Planning a Backpacking Trip to Europe.
+Read more: How to Plan Backpacking Trip to Europe.

 To conclude this section you have to think about where you can or want to cut down expenses.
 Where it’s okay to invest more, where or how to travel, and where to shrink costs to fit on a daily budget plan.
 Also had to take into account if traveling on or off-season.
 There will be tons of options to travel cheaply and in the next section are a couple of ideas and possibilities to have a low-budget backpacking Europe trip.